 West portal of the Liebfrauenkirche with tympanum with scenes from the life of Mary

-By bike on the Way of St. Jacques Leipzig - Constance
+By bike on the Way of St. James Leipzig - Constance